ItzHarold/CargoHubCS/README.md

 Their intention should be clear but these are here to force in the direction of good and consistent code.
 The code styles can be found in `.editorconfig`.
 This is taken from the .NET runtime as a template.
 If anybody feels like the styles enforced should be changed then this can be discussed during a meeting.
 You can also automatically format your code by using `dotnet format`.
-And if you'd like to check manually if anything needs testing you can use `dotnet format --verify-no-changes`.
+And if you'd like to check manually if anything needs formatting you can use `dotnet format --verify-no-changes`.

 ## Unit testing